c. Kyla McClean.

 He looked over his shoulder.
 Several hovercraft, including Sharsa's, were now following.
 "Well, not immediate.
 But Bootes just unleashed Chara and Asterion.
 It's just a matter of time."

-"A little time is all we need," broke in Corbin's voice.
+"A little time is all we need," broke in Soren's voice.
 "Are they big dogs or little dogs?"

 "Just hovercraft like mine, but I'm slightly outnumbered down here, and I don't exactly have anyplace to go."